dlt-hub/dlt/docs/website/blog/2023-11-22-dlt-webhooks-event-based-ingestion.md

 ### 2.1 Initialize Slack webhook deployment

-Set up the webhook by creating a cloud function, using the same steps as for the GitHub webhook.
+Set up the webhook by creating a cloud function, using the same steps as for the [GitHub webhook.](#1-github-webhook)
-(Link to above)

 1. Here’s what `main.py` looks like:
    ```python